johnpapa/vscode-peacock/docs/guide/README.md

 ## Features

 Commands can be found in the command palette.
-Look for commands beginning with `Peacock:`
+Look for commands beginning with "Peacock:"

 - Change the color of [Affected Elements](#Affected-Elements) (see `peacock.affect*` in the [Settings](#Settings) section) to
   - [user defined color](#Input-Formats)